 - Postings should include specific details about the activity or event (what, when, where), and it is STRONGLY encourage to have contact info.

-- All print publications must be stamped with approval (Student Clubs can get approval from Student Activities office, RM 217)
+- All print publications must be stamped with approval (Student Orgs can get approval from Student Activities office, RM 202)

-- Open bulletin boards and white t-stands only
+- Open bulletin boards and Flyer stands only

 - NO: glass, wooden, painted surfaces.
 No doors/walls/pillars!

-- Posters may be put on the concourse wall near the café (using a minimal amount of scotch tape only), and using the tack strip near Washington Blvd.
+- Posters may be put on the concourse wall near the café, and using the tack strip near Washington Blvd. (do NOT use TAPE on the walls!)

 - Digital monitors around campus